Rapid Test Product

 A RCD constantly monitors the electric current flowing through the circuits it is used to protect.
 If it detects the electrical current flowing out does not match the current returning, as may happen if current is flowing through a person who has touched a live part, the RCD will switch the circuit off very quickly, significantly reducing the risk of death or serious injury

-In accordance with our Business Continuity Plan, the Rapid Test Systems support office has not closed.
+In accordance with our Business Continuity Plan, the Rapid Test support office has not closed.
 Support Office staff who are able to work from home are now working from home.
 The support office will remain open for staff who are unable to work from home.

-We have advised Rapid Test Systems Support office staff they should not catch public transport to and from work.
+We have advised Rapid Test Support office staff they should not catch public transport to and from work.

 For the safety of the all Support office staff, those attending the support office must abide by all government guidance regarding personal hygiene, social distancing and gatherings of people.
 We have provided our Support office teams with detailed information regarding all government guidance.
 Please refer the posters in the kitchen and bathrooms for details of hand washing hygiene.